Skip to main contentSkip to main navigationSkip to footer content

 Web - A computer monitor is set to display at 72 dpi.
 Images can be saved in three different formats – JPEG, GIF and PNG.
 The format you use may affect the quality of the image.
 The JPEG format is best used when there is a lot of color in a picture and storing a photograph.
 The GIF or PNG formats are best used when there are few colors in a picture, if transparency is desired or when storing line drawings, text and/or graphics.
 Web image files work only when set to the RGB color profile.

 Permission must be obtained from student models who appear in photographs intended for marketing and advertising purposes.
-Download the Model Release Form and have the model complete and return it to you before taking the photo(s).
+Have the model fill out the Model Release Form before taking the photo(s).

 While no cost is associated with sharing SCC photographs, they cannot be released to the public until they have met their primary purpose (i.e. printed materials, Facebook, website, etc.).